-This week’s on “See the World” we are headed to the beautiful city of Istanbul!
-Hopefully you enjoyed our journey to Havana, Cuba last week and George Town, Grand Cayman the week before.
-If you missed last year’s “See the USA” series, click here to see what you missed.
 This week the wonderful Lisa Morrow of Inside Out in Istanbul is sharing the best places to visit in Istanbul with kids.
 This city has long been on my bucket list for places I want to explore and I hope you’ll add it to yours too!

-Best Things to Do in Istanbul with Kids
+What to Do in Istanbul with Kids

 Few places in the world can boast such a beautiful setting and range of fascinating historical sites as Istanbul.
 There’s a wealth of things to see and do, and the city has a number of kid-friendly activities the whole family will enjoy.
 Here are five of the best, can’t miss, Istanbul activities for families, though the list varies based on the weather.